Anyone who has ever played a game of Monopoly has experienced the thrill of having plenty of cash in hand – even though it’s not real currency.

 Webull has a goal to help all investors learn to trade.
 In order to meet that mission, they offer access to their trading simulator whether you are a Webull member or not.
 All you have to do is download the app and select that option.

-In addition, if you decide you want to open an account with Webull, you can also get a free stock using the link below!
+In addition, if you decide you want to open an account with Webull, you can also get 2 free stocks using the link below!